vahidAK/NanoMethPhase/README.md

 UPDATE
 =============
 Support for other methylation callers , in addition to Nanopolsih, including Megalodon, DeepSignal and Tombo has been added to NanoMethPhase.
-Curently this update is accessible through **iss5 branch**.
+Currently, this update is accessible through **iss5 branch**.
 See issue [#5](https://github.com/vahidAK/NanoMethPhase/issues/5) for more info.

 Overall Workflow
 =============